guitarxuser/raspi_to_stellarium/README.md

 # raspi_to_stellarium

-Sends the ra/dec position of a telescope (wired gpio) to stellarium (on a PC)
+Sends the ra/dec position of a telescope (wired gpio) to Stellarium (on a PC)

-by usage of raspberrypi/wifi
+by usage of raspberrypi/wifi or simulates remote connection

+   Build platform: Linux

+   Hardware: Raspberrypi, PC(simulation)

 Prerequisites: